Take Test

 Peaceful

-Someone who avoids actions, words and body language that leads to physical aggression in most all circumstances.
+Someone who avoids violence or words and body language that leads to violence in most all circumstances.

 Joyful